-IC 7.1-5-11-1.5 Shipments of alcoholic beverages to residents without valid wholesaler permits; violations Sec.
-1.5. (a)
+IC 7.1-5-11-1.5 Shipments of alcoholic beverages to residents without valid wholesaler permits; violations commits a Class A misdemeanor.

-Except as provided in IC 7.1-3-26, it is unlawful for a person in the business of selling alcoholic beverages in Indiana or outside Indiana to ship or cause to be shipped an alcoholic beverage directly to a person in Indiana who does not hold a valid wholesaler permit under this title.
-This includes the ordering and selling of alcoholic beverages over a computer network (as defined by IC 35-43-2-3(a)).
+Sec.
+1.5. (a) Except as provided in IC 7.1-3-26, it is unlawful for a person in the business of selling alcoholic beverages in Indiana or outside Indiana to ship or cause to be shipped an alcoholic beverage directly to a person Current as of July 2021